zanderkim/music-mosaic/readme.md

  - Add a review to a concert
  - Edit or delete concert review

-**Technologies Used:** HTML/CSS, JavaScript, Node, MongoDB, Express, EJS
+**Technologies Used:** HTML/CSS, JavaScript, Node, MongoDB, Express, LucidChart, Heroku, EJS, OAuth, Mongoose.

 **Next Steps:**
 - Create a calendar page with popular festivals, tour dates, and artist dates that you can customize.